-Lovin’ Spoonfuls is dedicated to facilitating the rescue and distribution of healthy, fresh food that would otherwise be discarded throughout Greater Boston and beyond every week day.
+Lovin’ Spoonfuls is dedicated to facilitating the rescue and distribution of healthy, fresh food that would otherwise be discarded throughout Greater Boston, MetroWest and Hampden County and beyond every weekday.
 Breaking new ground in the food rescue movement, we connect community resources by linking grocery stores, produce wholesalers, and farms to local meal programs and social service entities serving those in need.

 We’re doing it

 Why should hunger relief be limited to non-perishable food items when there is so much fresh food available to be rescued?
 We are the bridge between abundance and need, providing fresh, healthy food to our neighbors who need it most, the day we rescue it.

 80,000 LBS WEEKLY